-Spring has sprung, and that means it is time for asphalt repair.
-So you may be asking yourself, how much does asphalt repair cost?
-When we calculate the cost for asphalt repair jobs, each job can vary significantly.
-Not only are there multiple methods of repair, but also an unlimited number of scenarios that don’t factor in easily, like traffic control, etc. But to simplify the process some, one of the metrics that everyone can understand is the square foot price, or for you math majors (=total price/total repair area).
+As we enter the warmer summer months, most property managers and business owners with parking lots know it’s the best time for asphalt repair.
+If this description fits you, you may be asking yourself, how much does asphalt repair cost?
+The answer is that each job can vary significantly; there are multiple methods of repair, and an unlimited number of scenarios that aren’t easy to factor like traffic control, etc. But to keep it simple, one metric that everyone understands is the square foot price (square foot price = total price/total repair area.)
 You may think the square foot price is a great way to measure one contractor against the other…but is it really?

-The most limiting factor in strictly using that metric when determining your asphalt repair cost, is not considering the depth and method of the asphalt repairs being performed.
-In commercial pavement, the depth of asphalt can be as little as 1″ on a poorly paved parking lot, or more than 9″ on a municipal or state road.
-For our purposes here though, we can, and will assume the majority of parking lot asphalt projects are between 2″-4” in depth, and we’ll assume the method being utilized is full depth saw cut patching.
-This is your ‘by the book’ scope of work for the repair and replacement of areas of severely deteriorated asphalt.
+Using this metric alone when determining your asphalt repair cost does not consider the depth of the repair nor the method used for the repair.
+You can see then that this metric has very limited usefulness or accuracy by itself.
+In commercial pavement, for example, the depth of asphalt can be as little as 1″ on a poorly paved parking lot or more than 9″ on a municipal or state road.
+For our purposes, we will assume the majority of parking lot asphalt projects are between 2″-4” in depth, and we’ll assume the method being utilized is full depth saw cut patching.
+This is your ‘by the book’ scope-of-work for repair and replacement of severely deteriorated areas of asphalt.

 Now, let’s get to the numbers: